Xenogears: Story

 Xenogears centers around the protagonist Fei Fong Wong, an adopted young male in the village of Lahan, brought by a mysterious "masked man" three years ago.
 The events surrounding Fei's arrival at the village cause him to have retrograde amnesia.
-During an attack on Lahan from Gebler, Fei pilots an empty gear and fights the enemy, accidentally destroying the village.
-As a result, Fei and Citan, the village's doctor, leave with the abandoned gear to get it away from the village.
+During an attack on Lahan from the Gebler army, Fei pilots an empty Gear and fights the enemy, accidentally destroying the village.
+As a result, Fei and Citan, the village's doctor, leave with the abandoned Gear to get it away from the village.
 Fei meets Elly, a Gebler officer, and then Grahf, who claims to know about Fei's past and admits to spearheading the attack on Lahan to unlock Fei's abilities.
 Eventually, Fei and Citan are picked up by Bart, a desert pirate and heir to the throne of Aveh.
-Fei again loses control of himself inside his gear while Bart and Citan are attacked by an unknown red gear.
+Fei again loses control of himself inside his Gear while Bart and Citan are attacked by an unknown red Gear.
 Fei wakes up in a Kislev prison and meets Wiseman, a mysterious masked man, who originally brought Fei to Lahan.
 Fei is able to escape with the help of his friends, including a new one, prisoner Rico, but he and Elly are separated from the rest of the party and accidentally shot down by Bart.